Terry R. Morehouse November 1969 to November 1979

 That same year, the congregation purchased the Izaak Walton building.
 Soon an adult choir was formed, the Sunday school program was expanded, a women’s group was established, and a full program of congregational activities and outreach began to take shape.

 As the congregation grew and required more space for worship and activities, plans were made for a new building.
-Faith’s current location was chosen, and the land was donated by the Harms family, charter members of the congregation.
+Faith’s current location was chosen, and the 2.34 acres of land was purchased for $23,400.
 Ground was broken for the new building in 1976, and a house across the street was procured for the first pastor.
 It was a bittersweet transition as the congregation moved from the beauty of the lake and their first home to a new building where they would have the potential for continued growth and service to the whole community.

 Faith Lutheran flourished in its new setting, offering a number of opportunities for worship, learning and fellowship over the years.
 Subsequent building projects were undertaken to meet the changing needs of the congregation.
 The latest project includes the renovation of the education wing and addition of office space and a fellowship hall, scheduled to be completed in December 2013.